simonpoole/JosmFilterParser/README.md

 |✅|__indownloadedarea__          |
 |✅|__allindownloadedarea__       |

+Version 0.3.0 and later optionally supports regexps instead of the * wildcard.

 ## Including in your project

 You can either download the jar from github or add the following to your build.gradle